koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 <!-- note
 These are host configs of renderers I've introduced.
-So I recommend referencing the host configs while implementing your custom renderer, which are very useful.
+So I recommend referencing the host configs while implementing a custom renderer, which are very useful.
 -->

 # HostConfig of renderers